bouncmpe230/qt_core_concepts/README.md

 # qt_core_concepts
-A general introduction to QT Programming with example codes.
+A general introduction to QT programming with example codes.